 Unlike quadrats, this monitoring method is applied broadly across a given bushland area to identify patterns of indigenous plant cover in comparison to weed cover.
-This method provides a useful guide for determining broad management priorities areas within bushland reserves.
-Follow up surveys also provide comparisons to the baseline data to provide an indication of the rate of improvements to bushland management overtime.
+This method provides a useful guide to determine broad management priorities areas within bushland reserves.
+Follow up surveys allow comparisons to the baseline data and show improvements to bushland management overtime.